robrichardsdpt/tic-tac-toe/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

 # xO ticTacToe Ox: A Description
-This Application allows a user to play a game of tic tac toe against themself.
-It tracks the number of games you play, who wins those games, and allows you to have your own secure account.
+This Application allows a user to play a game of tic tac toe against a computer opponent.
+It tracks the number of games you have played, who wins those games, and allows you to have your own secure account.
 It communicates with an API which keeps a record of all games that you have played.
 You can recall those games at any time.

 ## Planning Story